aa-batterier/spider/spider_in_cpp/README.md

-#Spider in C++.
+# Spider in C++.

-This is a simple spider in C++ which uses the curl library and a hash to store the websites.
+This is a fully working spider in C++ which uses the curl library and a hash to store the websites, there is also a possiblity to store the websites in files.